 Fooling aside, April 1st brought news that the Board of Governors of the Federal Reserve (the "Board") adopted a final rule to include certain U.S. municipal securities as high-quality liquid assets ("HQLA") for purposes of the liquidity coverage ratio rule (the "LCR rule") to which large banks are subject.
-The new rule is a small victory for the limited number of banks that are both subject to the LCR rule and regulated by the Federal Reserve, and some municipal issuers.
-Significant limitations on the inclusion of those assets remain, however, and there is no sign that the Office of the Comptroller of the Currency ("OCC") and Federal Deposit Insurance Corporation ("FDIC") will follow suit.
+The new rule is a small victory for the limited number of banks that are both subject to the LCR rule and regulated by the Fed, and some municipal issuers.
+Significant limitations on the inclusion of those assets remain, however, and there is no sign that the OCC and FDIC will follow suit.
 Absent an easing of the limitations on inclusion of those assets, and the adoption of similar rules by the other bank regulators, it is unlikely that the Fed's final rule will have an impact on LCR rule compliance for most banks.
 Although legislative efforts to include additional municipal securities as HQLA continue, the probability of legislative action is uncertain.

-What is the Final Rule?
+What is the final rule?